syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 {% endhighlight %}
 {% endtabs %}

-The following gif image illustrates the result of the above code:
+The following image illustrates the result of the above code:

 ![.NET MAUI Autocomplete ItemTemplate](Images/UICustomization/ItemTemplate.png)